-It is of utmost importance for nurses to establish a personal and professional supportive network outside of the home in which they are working to deal with the intensity and stress of home care.
-Working with one patient in one home, while it has its desirable qualities, also has drawbacks.
-It can become boring, stressful or all consuming, especially for nurses who work full time in the home.
+It is of utmost importance for nurses to establish a personal and professional support network outside of the home where they work.
+This network will help them cope with the intensity and stress of home care.
+Working with one patient in one home does have drawbacks.
+It can become boring, stressful or all-consuming, especially for nurses who work full-time in the home.

 Professional support should be available through the nursing supervisor, home care colleagues, or their professional organizations.
-Regular supervision meetings, staff conferences or even nursing support groups may help the individual nurse to put into perspective one's own behavior or the unexpected behavior of family members.
+Regular supervision meetings, staff conferences or even nursing support groups may help the individual nurse to put their own behavior or the unexpected behavior of family members into perspective.

 Personal or social support from one's own family and friends is also important.
 Nurses who try to have personal or social needs fulfilled in the client's environment are at risk of becoming too personally involved with the family.
-This can lead to an inability to maintain an appropriate professional relationship.
+This can make it impossible to keep an appropriate professional relationship.